j-balkovec/CodeHub/FIle Organizer/README.md

 ## Testing

 The script includes testing functionalities.
-Run tests using the run_test() function.
+Run tests by uncommenting the run_test() function.

 Note: This README provides a summary of the code.
 For the complete code and details, refer to the main.py file.